zebrajaeger/esp32-led-dimmer/README.md

   - [ ] Port configuration.
   - [ ] Send username, password and port on mqtt connection.
 - Timer.
-  - [X] Implement
+  - [X] Implementation.
   - [X] for periodic status updates.
   - [ ] Configuration of Status Update period.
 - [X] ~~~SSL Connections~~~ (possible?)
 Not possible.
 - Dimming between different light-values with given time.
   - [ ] Linear (simple).
-  - [ ] S-curve or log or something like that what looks nice and smooth.
+  - [ ] S-curve or log or something like that - what looks nice and smooth.

 #### 1.5.1.2.
 Bugs